ovenstore/nixos-config/README.md

 # Baby's First NixOS Configuration

 This repository contains my personal NixOS configuration, built with **Home Manager** and **flakes** to support a multi-host setup.
-While these configurations are tailored to my own systems and preferences, the individual application configurations may be useful inspiration for your own system.
-I wouldn’t recommend using the entire configuration as-is without understanding how it works.
+While these configurations are tailored to my own systems and preferences, the individual app configs may be useful inspiration for your own system.
+I wouldn’t recommend using the entire configuration as-is though simply because it is built with my own goals in mind.

 ## 📷 Screenshots
 ![alt text](https://github.com/ovenstore/nixos-config/blob/main/assets/fetch-btop.png "Logo Title Text 1")